L^2-instability of the Taub-Bolt metric under the Ricci flow: Introduction

-A very brief outline of the paper is as follows (a more detailed outline will appear in Section \ref{setup}): Section \ref{TBandFIK} will introduce the Ricci flat Taub-Bolt metric $g_{\mathrm{Bolt}}$ and the shrinking soltion FIK $g_{\mathrm{FIK}}$.
-In preparation for the rest of this paper, results concerning the spectrum of the weighted Lichnerowicz Laplacian associated with FIK will be recorded.
-Section \ref{setup} will set up the framework of the Wa{\.z}ewski box argument used to prove Theorems \ref{finitesing} and \ref{finitesing2}.
-Section \ref{construct} describes precisely the family of initial metrics used in the application of the Wa{\.z}ewski box argument.
-Sections \ref{Graftingregion}-\ref{penultimate} will gather the estimates needed to prove Theorem \ref{finitesing2}.
-Section \ref{final} will contain the proof of Theorem \ref{finitesing2}, and consequently, the proof of Theorem \ref{finitesing}.
+A outline of the paper is as follows.
+Section \ref{TBandFIK} will introduce the Ricci flat Taub-Bolt metric $g_{\mathrm{Bolt}}$ and the shrinking soltion FIK.
+Section \ref{setup} will set up the framework of the Wa{\.z}ewski box argument used to prove Theorem \ref{finitesing}.
+Section \ref{final} will prove Theorem \ref{finitesing}, which will be a proof of distinct parts.
+The first part is very closely follows Stolarkski Wa{\.z}ewski box argument to show the existence of a Ricci flow with initial condition that is a compact perturbation of $g_{\mathrm{Bolt}}$ which encounters a finite time singularity modelled on FIK.
+The second part is showing that we can actually choose this initial condition to be as $L^2_{\mathrm{Bolt}}$-close to $g_{\mathrm{Bolt}}$ as possible.
+Appendix \ref{construct} will describe precisely the family of initial metrics used in the application of the Wa{\.z}ewski box argument.
+Appendix \ref{pseudoapp} will prove a pseudolocality result needed to prove that the finite time singularity of Theorem \ref{finitesing} is local. \\

+$\mathbf{Acknowledgements.}$ I would like to thank my supervisor Jason Lotay for his support and advice.
+Research supported by a scholarship from EPSRC (grant number EP/W524311/1).